2022 FIFA World Cup qualification (CAF)

-The African section of the 2022 FIFA World Cup qualification acted as qualifiers for the 2022 FIFA World Cup, to be held in Qatar, for national teams which are members of the Confederation of African Football (CAF).
+The African section of the 2022 FIFA World Cup qualification acted as qualifiers for the 2022 FIFA World Cup, held in Qatar, for national teams which were members of the Confederation of African Football (CAF).
 A total of five slots in the final tournament were available for CAF teams.

 Format

 A previous proposal to merge the qualification rounds for the 2021 Africa Cup of Nations with those for the World Cup was turned down after a CAF meeting on 11 June 2018.

 CAF reverted to the format used for the 2014 FIFA World Cup qualification competition.